adityaSaiK/Simple-API/README.md

 # Simple-API

-This is a basic API that helps to understand the basics of an API.
-Here it is done using FLASK.
+This is an API that helps you to understand the basics.
+It is done using FLASK.
 You can use POSTMAN for sending the requests and checking the responses.